philipperemy/name-dataset/README.md

 Searches for a name and returns metadata for both first and last names (if available).

+The result is:
-- country: The probability that the name belongs to a given country.
+- `country`: The probability that the name belongs to a given country.
 Only the top 10 matching countries are returned.
-- gender: The probability of the person being male or female.
+- `gender`: The probability of the person being male or female.
-- rank: The popularity rank of the name in its country (1 = most popular).
+- `rank`: The popularity rank of the name in its country (1 = most popular).

 📌 Note: Gender data only applies to first names.